Krande/code-aster-copy/CONTRIBUTING.md

-# To contribute to the project, you need to do it through pull/merge request
+# To contribute to the project, you need to do it through a merge request

+Before making your first contributions, please sign and sent the contribution agreement available from [this page][1].

 First you need to fork the repository into your own account.
 You can do that simply by clicking the **fork** button on the GitLab interface.